jschiliro/jschiliro/README.md

 - 👋 Hi, I’m @jschiliro
 - 👀 I’m interested in Crossfit, Flamenco dancing, Açai and my Shiba Inu, Avi.
-- 🌱 I’m currently learning Python and Blockchain.
+- 🌱 I’m currently learning Python and Solidity.
-- 💞️ I’m looking to collaborate on Blockchain beginner projects.
+- 💞️ I’m looking to collaborate on Blockchain projects, specifically in FinTech/Real Estate.
 - 📫 How to reach me j.schiliro@gmail.com.

 <!---